What are Smart Whiteboards & How Do They Work? | Vibe

 This is the broadest, modern term for a connected whiteboard.
 As Wikipedia defines it, ‘an interactive whiteboard is a large interactive display board in the form factor of a whiteboard.
 It can either be a standalone touchscreen computer used independently to perform tasks and operations, or a connectable apparatus used as a touchpad to control computers from a projector’.
 An interactive whiteboard works like a normal whiteboard, but the added digital component allows you to interact with it on a computer and save content for future reference.

-Smart Boards Are for Teamwork
+Smart Whiteboards Are for Teamwork

 Some participants are in the office, and some are remote.
 Collaboration is enabled almost exclusively through technology platforms.
-For example, smart boards allow all participants to be on the same canvas.
+For example, smart whiteboards allow all participants to be on the same canvas.
 A remote person who doesn’t have direct access to the presenter’s board can still participate by adding sticky notes and annotating and highlighting key concepts.

 A Brief History